octobercms/docs/3.x/cms/ajax/live-controls.md

 ### Child Elements

-Child elements can be assigned using any selector, either with CSS or data attributes.
+Any selector, whether CSS or data attributes, can be used to select child elements within the parent control class.

 ```html
 <div data-control="hello">